What is a Sinus Lift?

 - are missing a significant amount of bone in the back of your jaw.

 - are missing teeth due to a birth defect or condition.

 - are missing most of the maxillary teeth, but require support for dental implants.

 In the most common sinus augmentation procedure, a small incision is made on the premolar or molar region to expose the jawbone.
 A small opening is cut into the bone, and the membrane lining the sinus is pushed upward.
 The underlying space is filled with bone grafting material, either from your own body or from a cadaver.
 Sometimes, synthetic materials that can imitate bone formation are used.
 After the bone is implanted, the incision is stitched up and the healing process begins.
 After several months of healing, the bone becomes part of the patient’s jaw and dental implants can be inserted and stabilized in this new sinus bone.

 If enough bone between the upper jaw ridge and the bottom of the sinus is available to stabilize the implant well, sinus augmentations and implant placement can sometimes be performed as a single procedure.
 If not enough bone is available, the sinus augmentation will have to be performed first, then the graft will have to mature for several months, depending upon the type of graft material used.
 Once the graft has matured, the implants can be placed.

 The sinus graft makes it possible for many patients to have dental implants when years ago there was no other option besides wearing loose dentures.

 A sinus augmentation is generally performed at Drs.
-McNeill or Briggs's office, under local anesthesia.
+McNeill or Ganter's office, under local anesthesia.
 However, some patients also may request oral or intravenous sedative medication as well.